Welcome to The University of Chicago Eating Disorders Program

 Following an evaluation, referrals for recommended treatments and programming are offered to the family.
 These may be to University of Chicago physicians and clinicians, or to outside resources as requested or required.

-The Service is staffed by Ryan Martin, M.A., a psychometrist who principally assists Dr. Scott, and Paola Mascia, Ph.D., a psychometrist who principally assists Dr. Hunter.
-Ryan and Paola are the key people charged with running the day to day needs of the Service and supporting evaluations conducted during weekly clinics.
-Ryan and Paola are most often the “first-line” contact parents and referral sources have with the Service, and they work to ensure that the appointment scheduling, evaluation, and clinical follow-up flow smoothly.
-They both serve as research assistants for the Service, coordinating ongoing studies.
+The Service is staffed by full-time psychometricians, who are the key people charged with running the day to day needs of the Service and supporting evaluations conducted during weekly clinics.
+These neuropsychology technicians are most often the “first-line” contact parents and referral sources have with the Service, and they work to ensure that the appointment scheduling, evaluation, and clinical follow-up flow smoothly.
+They additionally serve as research assistants for the Service, coordinating ongoing studies.

 Because the Pediatric Neuropsychology Service is part of the University of Chicago’s Pritzker Medical School and Biological Sciences Division, it is a teaching service.
 As such, it is important to recognize that, on a yearly and rotating basis, advanced graduate students in Clinical Child Psychology and Pediatric Neuropsychology, Predoctoral Clinical Psychology Interns, Postdoctoral Fellows in Pediatric Neuropsychology, and advanced fellows and residents in Psychiatry, Developmental and Behavioral Pediatrics, Pediatric Neurology, and other specialties serve as part of the clinical team.
-Patients evaluated by the Service will be seen by Dr. Hunter or Dr. Scott; a member of the team of clinician trainees; and one of the psychometrists, working together in the weekly clinics.
-The Service utilizes a technician model: testing of patients is done by the psychometrist and the graduate student trainees, who serve as technicians, under the direct supervision of Dr. Hunter and Dr. Scott.
+Patients evaluated by the Service will be seen by Dr. Gross; a member of the team of clinician trainees; and one of the psychometricians, working together in the weekly clinics.
+The Service utilizes a technician model: testing of patients is done by the psychometrist and the graduate student trainees, who serve as technicians, under the direct supervision of Dr. Gross.

 Clinical research is an integral component of the day-to-day practice of the Pediatric Neuropsychology Service.
 Patients are often requested to participate in neuropsychological evaluation as part of ongoing clinical research studies at Comer Children’s Hospital; as such, a child may be referred by the pediatric specialist to the Service as part of his or her participation in a treatment study.
 Additionally, a number of patients seen by the service are identified as potential research subjects for ongoing projects; a parent and child may be asked to consider participating in research at the time of the evaluation.
 While participation in a research study may be discussed with you when appropriate and is well appreciated, it is not expected or required in order to receive services.

 A series of studies are often underway with the Service and include doctoral dissertation research being conducted by Service graduate student trainees.
-Recent dissertations conducted with the Service include an examination of the relationship between executive function development and risk for disruptive behavior disorders in homeless youth; differential patterns of executive dysfunction and inattention in children with ADHD, Autism Spectrum Disorder (ASD), and comorbid ADHD and ASD; the relationship between executive function and seizure type and treatment in children with epilepsy; an evaluation of the predictive validity of a set of parent questionnaires for children with complex neurodevelopmental disorders; and the diagnostic validity of a screening battery developed for assessing reading disorders.
+Recent dissertations and theses conducted with the Service include an examination of the relationship between executive function development and risk for disruptive behavior disorders in homeless youth; differential patterns of executive dysfunction and inattention in children with complex neurodevelopmental disorders; the relationship between executive function and seizure type and treatment in children with epilepsy; the impact of obstructive sleep apnea on cognitive and behavioral development; the longitudinal impact of antiretrovirals on children born to mothers with HIV/AIDS; and the effects of maltreatment and childhood trauma on the trajectory of neuropsychological development.

 Scheduling a Clinical Appointment: